 Being outdoors when temperatures drop below freezing can have devastating impacts.
-For people experiencing homelessness, it can be dangerous and even deadly.
-On average, there are 240 hospital admissions for cold-related illness and 15 cold-related deaths in NYC each year.1 Hypothermia (abnormally low body temperature) is a genuine concern for anyone on the street in freezing temperatures.
+For people experiencing homelessness, it can be dangerous and even deadly — city data shows 16 homeless New Yorkers died last year due to cold exposure.1 Hypothermia (abnormally low body temperature) is a genuine concern for anyone on the street in freezing temperatures.

 The good news is, you CAN help today!
 Here are five immediate ways you can help someone in the cold winter weather.

 Learn to spot the warning signs of hypothermia, which include drowsiness, confusion, shivering, and slurred speech.
 Keep in mind that older adults and people under the influence of drugs or alcohol are most at risk.

 If you feel that someone is in immediate danger — for example, if they are unconscious, unresponsive, or in acute distress — call 911 immediately.
 You may save a life.